MartinStamenkovski/PrefsManager/README.md

    }
 }
 ```
-2. Add the dependency in the gradle
+2. Add the dependency in the application build.gradle
 ```gradle
 dependencies {
     implementation 'com.github.martinstamenkovski:prefsmanager:1.1.1'